jonathan-durbin/G.U.I.D.E/docs/_docs/reference/05_modifier_reference.md

 | _Apply delta time_ |If checked, the input is additionally multiplied with the current delta time. |

-## Virtual Cursor
+## Virtual Cursor (experimental)
 This modifier provides a virtual 2D cursor that can be controlled by any input.
+This is useful if you need to simulate mouse input with a controller.
 The input will be treated as a 2D vector that moves the cursor around.
 The cursor will be clamped to the window size.
 Output of this modifier is the cursor position in pixels (similiar to what the _Mouse Position_ input returns).
 Use the _3D coordinates_ or _Canvas coordinates_ modifier to convert the cursor position into 3D or 2D world coordinates.
 This modifier has the following settings:

 | Setting | Description |
 |---------|-------------|